 - Support groups

 If you’re experiencing symptoms of depression and are ready to explore your treatment options, Vanguard Medical Group is standing by to assist you in your time of need.
 Our trusted providers will administer screening tests, analyze your situation, and set you up with the depression counseling services that are right for you.
-The sooner you begin your treatment for depression, the sooner you’ll experience a reduction in symptoms and be ready to take control of your life once more.
 For more information, request an appointment at your nearest Vanguard Medical Group location or contact us today.